Hi, I’m Hannah. Welcome to my website.

 I am available for international expedition work – please get in touch if you’re looking for a doctor for your expedition team.

 I am a member of the Birmingham Medical Research and Expeditionary Society (BMRES), an active and influential group in altitude medicine research that has published over 200 articles since 1976.
-I have participated on altitude research expeditions in Ecuador and India with the BMRES in which I was both research assistant and study participant, subjected to daily urine tests, blood tests and exercise tests.
+I have participated on altitude research expeditions in Ecuador and India with the BMRES in which I was both research assistant and study participant, gaining data on the effects of altitude on human physiology.
 In Ecuador I also designed and ran a study evaluating the effects of ascent to high altitude on cognitive function.

-In 2021 I joined the teaching faculty for the University of Central Lancashire Diploma in Mountain Medicine.
+In 2021 I joined the teaching faculty for the University of Central Lancashire Diploma in Mountain Medicine, teaching on two of the modules with specialist subjects including considerations for Women Travelling to Altitude, Acclimatisation to Altitude, Altitude Illness and Chronic Disease & Altitude.

 I was part of the teaching faculty at the 2019 BMC/BMMS (British Mountaineering Council/British Mountain Medicine Society) Mountain Medicine Weekend.
 I ran workshops for non-medics (many of whom were outdoor professionals) on both Primary Survey for Casualty Assessment and Hypothermia Management.
 I have also delivered talks on a range of mountain medicine topics for various walking and climbing groups as well as student wilderness medical societies.